AymenRumi/Sports-Analytics-Final-Project/README.md

 # MAST-679-Sports-Analytics-Final-Project

-Jupyter Notebooks are used for personal analysis for the project, main files are used for getting data and conducting roster anayst with module
+Jupyter Notebooks are used for personal analysis for the project, main files are used for getting data and conducting roster analysis with module

 ## Jupyter Notebooks